kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 ## Local path planning
-For testing method 1, DWA (Dynamic Window Approach) can be used.
+For testing method 1, obstacle avoidance using a follow the gap method is used.
-Other methods include- VFH, APF, RRT, SLAM-based, Costmap-based.
+Other methods include-DWA, VFH, APF, RRT, SLAM-based, Costmap-based.
 VHF and DWA are both suitable for stereo cameras, for complex environments-RRT or SLAM-based.
 Things that can be done- Comparison between these methods.
 Measure deviation from straight path under the same conditions and positions of obstacle.